planbnet/livisi_unofficial/README.md

 ## TODO

-* Remove device triggers and replace them by event entities (for motion and button presses, maybe also smoke alert if that's possible)
-* Remove LivisiEvent and handle Websocket updates directly in the coordinator - this is useless complexity
+* Remove LivisiEvent and handle Websocket updates directly in the coordinator - this is useless complexity that was only introducted because HASS insisted on putting the control code in a separate library, which now has been abandoned by livis as it seems.
 * Check how to handle luminance, which is provided in percent by Livisi.
 Currently we get a warning: `<LivisiSensor> is using native unit of measurement '%' which is not a valid unit for the device class ('illuminance') it is using; expected one of ['lx']`